xylamic/bafl-app/bafl-app-updater/README.md

 ## Location

-This application has been moved from the main BAFL app repository to its own standalone location:
+This application is standalone and independent from the main BAFL app repository for version control and deployment purposes.
-- **New Location:** `/Users/xylamic/Development/bafl-app/bafl-app-updater`
-- **Previous Location:** `/Users/xylamic/Development/bafl-app/bafl-app/ServerUpdater`

-This separation allows for independent version control and deployment of the server updater utility.